 We’re always looking for talented and dedicated lawyers to join our firm.
 When we have specific positions available we will post them, however please feel free to submit your resume as we will retain your information in the event an opportunity presents itself.

 Guild Yule is dedicated to the development and success of law students.
 For many years, we have funded scholarships and bursaries at UBC and UVic.
 Among them are the Advocacy Scholarship at UVic and the prize in Ethics and Professionalism at UBC.
 In 2015, we introduced two new scholarships at TRU: The Guild Yule LLP Advocacy Prize and the Guild Yule LLP Outstanding First Year Moot Court Prize.
 Our lawyers have taught Insurance Law at UBC since the 1950s.
-Three of our partners hold appointments as adjunct professor in the Faculty of Law and the Faculty of Medicine at UBC (the latter teaching medical students law as it may apply to health care).
+Three of our partners hold appointments as an adjunct professor in the Faculty of Law and the Faculty of Medicine at UBC (the latter teaching medical students law as it may apply to health care).
 We have a strong tradition of teaching, coaching moots, and judging mock trials.
 Several of our lawyers are or have acted as instructors in trial advocacy classes.
 We also write for and present at the Practical Legal Training Course, Continuing Legal Education courses, and the Inns of Court Program, and we contribute to the Law Society Practice Checklists Manual.
 We recognize that law students are the future of the profession.
 This understanding, and our dedication to the development and success of law students, carries over to our own articling program.

-Our firm currently consists of lawyers and students with law degrees from the following universities: University of British Columbia, University of Victoria, Thompson Rivers University, University of Calgary, University of Alberta, University of Saskatchewan, University of Toronto, University of Ottawa, Queen’s University, Dalhousie University, and the University of Canterbury.
+Our firm currently consists of lawyers and students with law degrees from the following universities: the University of British Columbia, University of Victoria, Thompson Rivers University, University of Calgary, University of Alberta, University of Saskatchewan, University of Toronto, University of Ottawa, Queen’s University, Dalhousie University, and the University of Canterbury.

 Several of our lawyers clerked at various levels of court and many have advanced law degrees, including: The Honourable Lance Finch, Q.C., Doctor of Laws, honoris causa (UBC and TRU), William J. Sullivan, Q.C., Master of Comparative Law (Southern Methodist University), Mary Margaret Mackinnon, Master of Laws in International Comparative Law (Gonville & Caius College, University of Cambridge), Carla Forth, Q.C., Master of Laws in Health Law (Osgoode Hall), and Marie Willcock, Master of Laws in Jurisprudence and Legal Theory (University College London).